The following list of programs is by no means complete, but included here are programs where alumni have found success.

 Postbac for professions outside of medicine

 - Boston University Master of Arts in Medical Sciences (MAMS) Oral Health Sciences Track is designed specifically for students who wish to improve their credentials for dental school admission.
-As a MAMS Oral Health Sciences Track student, you will take courses at Boston University Henry M. Goldman School of Dental Medicine (BUGSDM) as well as courses offered through GMS at the School of Medicine.
+As a MAMS Oral Health Sciences Track student, you will take courses at Boston University Henry M. Goldman School of Dental Medicine (BUGSDM) and at the School of Medicine.

 - The Rutgers NJMS Dental Scholars Program is designed for students interested in applying to U.S. dental schools.
 The Dental Scholars Program leads to a graduate degree (Master of Science or Master of Biological Science) that can also be used as a qualification for other careers.